 The University provides a wide-range of public safety services to include law enforcement, security, parking, traffic enforcement, and crime prevention.
-Students and employees may report criminal incidents, accidents, and/or emergencies to the University Police Department located in the Athletic Field House.
+Students and employees may report criminal incidents, accidents, and/or emergencies to the University Police Department located in Salls Hall.
 (Emergency 782-6000, non-emergency 782-5050) The University complies with the Right To Know and Campus Security Act of 1990.
 An annual crime statistics report along with security-related policies are distributed to students and employees.
-These may also be obtained upon request from the University Police Department located in the Athletic Field House.
+These may also be obtained upon request from the University Police Department located in Salls Hall, or by accessing the UPD Home Page on the Internet.